akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 This is where the activation function becomes very important.
 What the activation function does is introduce some kind of nonlinearity to the output.
-There are actually many different kinds of activation functions, but the most common (and the most simple) being ReLu:
+There are actually many different kinds of activation functions, but the most common being ReLu.
+ReLu is often favored over other activation functions because of its simplicity, while still being very powerfull.

 figure